Shibusawa Ei'ichi Memoial Foundation/Shibusawa Eiichi

 2. Eiichi the Entrepreneur

-2. Was Shibusawa Eiichi really involved with 500 different companies?
+1. Did Shibusawa Eiichi really establish 500 companies?

-3. What happened to all the companies connected to Shibusawa Eiichi?
+3. What happened to the First National Bank?

-4. What was the last company with which Shibusawa Eiichi was involved?
+4. What was the last company established by Shibusawa Eiichi?
 The last organization?

-According to the Shibusawa Eiichi denki shiryo (Shibusawa Eiichi Biographical Materials), the last company established with Eiichi’s assistance was Japan Air Transport Company (Nihon Koku Yuso Kaisha), established on October 20, 1928.
-Eiichi served as chairman of the founding committee but the role of president of the company was given to Nishino Keinosuke, not Shibusawa Eiichi.
-Eiichi was involved in the establishment of many companies in this way, even though he may not have been involved in the direct management of the company after its establishment.
+According to the Shibusawa Eiichi denki shiryo (Shibusawa Eiichi Biographical Materials), the last company established with Eiichi’s assistance was Japan Air Transport Company (Nihon Koku Yuso Kaisha [Japanese only]), established on October 20, 1928.
+Eiichi served as the chairman of the organizing committee until the company began operations.
+Once operations began, however, the role of president was assumed not by Eiichi but by Nishino Keinosuke.
+This is just one example of how Eiichi was involved in starting a company even though he was not directly involved in the management of the new company.

 [ back to top ]